What are RGB, CMYK and PMS?

-To ensure this consistency, it is important to use the right color system for the right application.
+To ensure our colours look the same, use the right colour model for the right application.

-The colours of Leiden University must look the same everywhere: on a computer screen, in a brochure and on a flag.
-To ensure this consistency, there are colour systems: RGB, CMYK and PMS
+The Leiden University colours must look the same everywhere: on a computer screen, in a brochure and on a flag.
+To ensure this consistency, we have colour models: RGB, CMYK and PMS

-RGB is the language of digital screens.
-Colors are created by mixing Red, Green, and Blue light.
-This is called an additive color system: when you combine all three colors at full intensity, you get white light.
+RGB is the language of screens.
+In this model, colours are created by mixing Red, Green and Blue light.
+This is called an additive colour system: when you combine all three colours at full intensity, you get white light.
 Without light, you get black (a screen that is turned off).

-CMYK is the standard for full-color printing.
-This system works by mixing inks in Cyan, Magenta, Yellow, and Key (black) on paper.
+CMYK is the standard for full-colour printing.
+This system works by mixing inks in Cyan, Magenta, Yellow and Key (black) on paper.
 This is a subtractive system: the ink absorbs light.
-If you use no ink, you see the white color of the paper.
+If you use no ink, you see the white colour of the paper.

-The Pantone Matching System (PMS) is not a mix of base colors, but a standardized library of pre-mixed inks.
-Each color has a unique number, allowing a printer anywhere in the world to reproduce the exact same shade.
+The Pantone Matching System (PMS) is not a mix of base colours, but a standardised library of pre-mixed inks.
+Each colour has a unique number, allowing a printer anywhere in the world to reproduce the exact same shade.
 This is crucial for brand identity.

-Use this table as a quick guide to select the right color system.
+Use this table as a quick guide to select the right colour system.

 ApplicationColor SystemExample